KingReapermax/exploratory_project/README.md

 # exploratory_project
 Exploratory project under Prof. L.P.
-Singh sir from July 2024 to November 2024
+Singh sir Mathematical Sciences, IIT(BHU) Varanasi, from July 2024 to November 2024.

 In this project, I've explored a little into deep learning, convolusion neural networks, and pre-trained models like YOLO.